WANNA959/simple-container/readme.md

 # ncadm

-scadm, a commond-line tool to control simple container
+scadm, a commond-line tool to control simple-container

+**The function of simple-container is implemented by exec.command on Ubuntu-20.04**

 ## build & installation